UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ceph_secure_research_storage.md

 ### Secure, Central, Campus-Wide, Research Storage

 - **Scalable Storage:** 2.2PB of usable storage for advanced data processing.
-- **Wide Connectivity:** Secure access via NFS, CIFS/SMB, and S3 interfaces ensures compatibility with a variety of devices and systems.
+- **Wide Connectivity:** Secure access via S3 interfaces ensures compatibility with a variety of research platforms and analysis pipelines.
 - **Transparent Pricing:** Additional storage is available at a competitive rate of $40 per TB per year, or a one-time purchase of $200 per Usable TB.

 ### Ceph RDS Feature Table